Disease/Disorder

 Environmental

 Amputations in the elderly have increased due to increasing longevity; the result of better medical technologies and lifestyles.
-By 2050, it is projected that the number of people living with limb loss will more than double as compared to 2005 estimates, to 3.6 million.10 Consistent factors that are predictive of risk for lower-extremity amputation include: age, sex, minority status, the presence of diabetes, educational status, peripheral vascular disease, neuropathy, and previous amputation.
-The prevalence of lower-limb amputation increases with age, with >50% of diabetic amputees greater than 70 years of age.8 Additionally, individuals who have diabetes experience lower-limb amputation at a slightly younger age than those who have vascular disease alone.
+Consistent factors that are predictive of risk for lower-extremity amputation include: age, sex, minority status, the presence of diabetes, educational status, PAD, neuropathy, and previous amputation.4

 Social role and social support system